Log-PDE Methods for Rough Signature Kernels: The general case

-This means that the dynamics of $u$ only depend on degrees of the adjoint variables lower than $n-1$ and $m-1$ respectively.
-This is in line with the previous results on signature kernels, since for two $1$-smooth rough paths, with diagonal derivatives $\dot{\srp{x}}_s=(0,\dot{x}_s)$ and $\dot{\srp{y}}_t=(0,\dot{y}_t)$ the reader can check that the system, written component-wise, would read as
+and only depend on the degrees of the adjoint variables that are lower than $n-1$.
+This is in line with the previous results on signature kernels, since for two $1$-smooth rough paths, with diagonal derivatives $\dot{\srp{x}}_s=(0,\dot{x}_s)$ and $\dot{\srp{y}}_t=(0,\dot{y}_t)$, the reader can check that the system, written component-wise, reads as

-Since the states $\phi^{(k)}$ and $\psi^{(k)}$ do not influence the dynamics of $u$, to compute the signature kernel, we can discard the equations for the adjoint variables of degree greater than $1$ and solve \cref{eq:kertrunc1_compo} which corresponds to solving the original Goursat PDE problem \cref{eq:Crispde}.